Will you have to pay for adult social care support?

-Deferred payment agreement?
+Deferred payment agreement

-A deferred payment agreement is an arrangement with the council that will enable people to use the value of their homes to help pay care home costs.
+A deferred payment agreement is an arrangement with us that will enable people to use the value of their homes to help pay care home costs.
 If you are eligible, we will help to pay your care home bills on your behalf.
 You can delay repaying us until you choose to sell your home, or until after your death.

 Deferred payment agreements will suit some people’s circumstances better than others’.